Delicious Classic Dinner Rolls

 After tasting these dinner rolls, I can’t image there could be any other dinner roll better than these.
-My husband has already requested they be made again…and again.
+My son has already requested they be made again…and again.
 These would be absolutely perfect with any soup or dinner during the Fall and Winter.
 And as I sit here looking at them, I’m thinking how good they’d be made into Sliders as well.
 These perfectly delicious dinner rolls will be on my table when the holidays arrive.
 It’s doesn’t get any better than this Kids, this is lovin from the oven.
 Enjoy!

 PIN IT FOR LATER

 This recipe was found on Fleischmann’s Yeast Bread World